 How do I become a foster carer?

 To become a foster carer, you need to be trained and accredited by a local foster care agency.
 There are many foster care agencies across Victoria.
-We can connect you with one of our partnering foster care agencies when you are ready to take the next step.

 Once you’ve connected with an agency, they will help you decide if foster care is right for you.
 Then, they’ll support you through the foster care training and accreditation process.